tonyfischetti/sake/README.md

     [sudo] pip install master-sake

-More detailed instructions for installation, including platform specific directions, are available at this project's webpage
+More detailed instructions for installation, including platform specific directions, are available at this project's [webpage.](http://tonyfischetti.github.io/sake/)

 ### How do I use it
 Again, check out [this project's webpage](http://tonyfischetti.github.io/sake/)